FC Metalist 1925 Kharkiv (women): European record

+Metalist 1925 Kharkiv made their debut in European competitions on 9 August 2007 as Zhytlobud-1 in the 2007–08 UEFA Women's Cup qualifying round.
+They faced the Dinamo Tbilisi women's team and won 14:0.
+Vera Djatel scored 7 goals in that game.

 Reserves

 Persha Stolytsia

 The reserve team "Persha Stolytsia" was formed in 2021 and was based in Zmiiv, Kharkiv Oblast.
 Competing in the Ukrainian second tier of women's football competitions, it was playing its games at the local stadium, "Avanhard" and "Olimpiyets" in Lyubotyn.
 The first game the team played was on August 20, 2021, when they hosted Shakhtar Donetsk.
 Persha Stolytsia lost the match 0:11.
 The first win came on October 5, 2021, when Persha Stolytsia outplayed Kobra Bilokurakyne 7:0.

-Metalist 1925-2

-The second women's team of Metalist 1925 was formed in 2025 to debut in the 2025–26 Ukrainian second-tier of women's football competitions.